llanesleonardo/Docs/DevOps/GitHub/managinguser.md

 You can collaborate on your project with others using your repository's issues, pull requests, and project boards.
 You can invite other people to your repository as collaborators from the Collaborators tab in the repository settings.

-Inviting collaborators to a personal repository
+### Inviting collaborators to a personal repository

-You can send an invitation to collaborate in your repository directly to someone on GitHub.com, or to the person's email address
+You can send an invitation to collaborate in your repository directly to someone on GitHub.com, or to the person's email address.

 GitHub limits the number of people who can be invited to a repository within a 24-hour period.
 If you exceed this limit, either wait 24 hours or create an organization to collaborate with more people.

+### Process' checklist

 1. Ask for the username of the person you're inviting as a collaborator
 2. On GitHub.com, navigate to the main page of the repository